bennyLCK/tp/docs/UserGuide.md

 <div class="callout-box">
 Notes about the command format:

+* INDEX refers to the index number shown in the current list view.
+  * It must be a positive integer.
+  * INDEX not present in the list view is invalid.
+  * e.g. `delete 1` after the `find` command deletes the first article found by the `find` command.

 * Words in `UPPER_CASE` are the parameters to be supplied by you. e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.